Programming language generations: First generation (1GL)

-A first-generation programming language (1GL) is a machine-level programming language.
+A first-generation programming language (1GL) is a machine-level programming language and belongs to the low-level programming languages.

 These are the languages that can be directly executed by a central processing unit (CPU).
-The instructions in 1GL are expressed in binary, represented as 1s and 0s (or occasionally via octal or hexadecimal to the programmer).
-This makes the language suitable for execution by the machine but far more difficult for human programmer to learn and interpret.
+This makes the language suitable for execution by the machine but far more difficult for a human programmer to learn and interpret.
 First-generation programming languages are rarely used by programmers in the twenty-first century, but they were universally used to program early computers, before assembly languages were invented and when computer time was too scarce to be spent running an assembler.